Kotlin/KEEP/notes/code-coloring.md

 ### Sharing mutable state
 Sometimes we might want to disallow sharing mutable state.
-For example, in compose, we do not want to allow capturing mutable state, since the engine does not track the changes in the mutable variables.
-Intended use is to use `by state`.
-Analogously, in coroutines sharing mutable state leads to hard to debug errors due to the nature of asyncronous programming.
+For example, in JetPack Compose, we do not want to allow capturing mutable state, since the engine does not track the changes in the mutable variables.
+Intended way is to use `by state`.
+Analogously, in coroutines sharing mutable state leads to hard to debug errors due to the nature of asynchronous programming.

 ### Composability
 Not every pair of contexts is and should be composable.
 For example, while it